tjoyner/ofvioletsandlicorice/chapter9.md

 They continued to eat, Luciano voraciously, Daniel distractedly.
 After 10 minutes, Lovera returned.

 "I telephoned Ribotti in Genoa.
 He said that Giulio had called him.
 Ribotti said that he was very agitated.
 He asked him if he could do something, but Giulio didn't say anything else.
-He asked him if he was home because perhaps he might go to Genoa, but he hasn't heard anything more."
+He asked him if he was at home because perhaps he might go to Genoa, but he hasn't heard anything more."

 "Would you like to go down to Genoa?
 We could be there in two hours..."